 |Location||Omineca Mining Division of north-central British Columbia, Canada, 200 km NW of Mackenzie BC.|

-The Croy Bloom Property is located 200 km northwest of Mackenzie British Columbia, Canada along the Omineca Mining Road.
-The property covers an area of 13,834 hectares and is owned %100 by Serengeti Resources Inc. Previous exploration completed by prior operators and Serengeti Resources Inc. has identified four primary porphyry copper-gold targets, one gold dominant target and a number of early stage prospective areas.
-In addition, drilling has partially defined the Davie Creek molybdenum porphyry system.
+The Croy Bloom Property is located 200km northwest of Mackenzie British Columbia, Canada along the Omineca Mining Road.
+Historic exploration completed by Serengeti and other companies has identified four primary porphyry Cu-Au targets, one Au dominant target and a number of early stage prospective areas.
+In addition, drilling has partially defined the Davie Creek Mo porphyry system.
 Serengeti believes that other areas of the property are also underexplored and warrant further work.

 Croy Bloom Mineralized Highlights